input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 ***Risk:*** An adversary can boost an adversarial fork.

-***Scenario:*** Consider the situation where adversaries are lucky enough in the voting-committee sortition to hold a quorum of votes.
+***Scenario:*** Consider the situation where adversaries are lucky enough in the voting-committee sortition to hold a quorum of votes and create an "adversarial certificate".

 <details>
     <summary>Analysis</summary>